bihany-harsh/python-compiler-2024/README.md

 - `-o` or `-output`: Filename to which the compiler outputs the `DOT` file.
 - `-v` or `-verbose`: Prints additional checkpoints to show progress.
 - `-h` or `-help`: Shows the usage for the script.
+- `-c` or `-clean`: Performs `make`, with given options (if any) and then performs `make clean`.

 Each of the commands mentioned above is optional and can be utilized in any sequence.
-The script takes `../tests/test1.py` as default input and `graph.pdf` as the default output and doesn't print additional messages.
+The script takes `../tests/test1.py` as default input and `graph.pdf` as the default output and doesn't print additional messages and does not perform `make clean` after execution

 An example of a successful default execution is as follows: